Why does God Allow Evil? Click here: /Apologeticshtml/Why Does God Allow Evil 0908.htm

 There are four points to keep in mind about why Christians should avoid celebrating Christmas, Easter, and Halloween, although the focus below is on Christmas.

-1. We can’t arbitrarily erase the pagan historical meanings of the customs used to celebrate Christmas.
+1. We can’t arbitrarily erase the pagan historical meanings of the customs used to celebrate Christmas, Easter, and Halloween.

 Some traditional Christians reason that we can just decree that the pagan meanings tied to the evergreen tree, the mistletoe, the holly, the poinsettia, etc., don’t exist.
 After all, God made these plants on the third day of creation.
 They didn’t have pagan meanings when He made them, right?
 At a wave of our hands, we reclaim these for God, and their heathenism disappears.
 But how well did that kind of procedure work for Aaron at Mt.
 Sinai?
 Notice Exodus 32:1-9, especially verse 5.